ONSdigital/ras-swagger-codegen/README.md

 This will iterrogate the **packages.txt** file to recover the list of API's were going to manage.
 When you create a new API the first thing you will need to do is to add an entry to this file.
 For now the format is very simple, one line per API in the following format;

-api-name - this is the name of the API defined in swagger version  - this is the version of the API we're working with repo     - this is the name of the GitHub repository we are targetting url      - is the prefix (username) we're aiming for in swagger hostname - is the name of the host we're want to test against
+* api-name - this is the name of the API defined in swagger
+* version  - this is the version of the API we're working with
+* repo     - this is the name of the GitHub repository we are targetting
+* url      - is the prefix (username) we're aiming for in swagger
+* hostname - is the name of the host we're want to test against

-Please see the demo entry for a live example. [this is likely to change]
+Please see the demo entry for a live example.

 After running the script, you should find a working file-tree in ../ras-repos/(**repo**) and you should be able to use the **yaml_tool** script to configure your local customisations / logic.

 ```bash
 ./yaml_tool.py (repo) [(cmd) [(options)]]